bitlab-tech/mcp/fs-mcp/README.md

 2. `read_folder`: List contents of a directory
    - Input: `{ uri: string }` (absolute path to the directory)

+4. `create_folder`: Create a new directory
+   - Input: `{ uri: string }` (absolute path for the new directory)
+   - Creates a new directory at the specified path
+   - Returns success message if directory is created successfully

+3. `create_file`: Create a new file with specified content
+   - Input: `{ uri: string, content: string }` (absolute path for the new file and its content)
+   - Creates a new file at the specified path with the given content
+   - Returns success message if file is created successfully

 ### Running the Server